When you are talking about fashion and style, chic denim garments will invariably come into the frame, with organic cotton jeans high on the agenda.

 In 2018 Nudie started using vegan material for the back patch instead of leather.
 They are also using recycled plastic in some of their garment.
 It is sold with a Guppyfriend wash bag to minimize micro plastic release into the water system.

 Nudie must be the brand that is the most conscious of the planet.
-So to support the latest fashion style of organic cotton jeans, get your sexy jeans from Nudie here.
+So to support the latest fashion style of organic cotton jeans, visit the Nudie Website here, or get your sexy jeans from Nudie here on Amazon.

 2. Stella McCartney Jeans and COREVA Denim